ybettan/image-composer/CUSTOMIZE_RHCOS.md

 * 4GB of RAM
 * 40GB of disk

-NOTE:
-Make sure to SSH as a user, otherwise we won't be able to `cosa fetch`

 ### SSH to the machine

 Use `virsh net-dhcp-leases default` in order to get the VM IP and then we can SSH to it.